Esri/jsapi-resources/.github/scripts/README.md

 })();
 ```

-### Running from CLI
+### Using the CLI

 You can also run the script via the command line.
-When running from the CLI, the script requires the path to the build directory as an argument.
-The script will log the three return properties to the console.
-More information in the [function's reference](#getbuildsizes)
+When running from the CLI, the script requires the path (absolute or relative) to the build directory as an argument.
+The script will log the sizes to the console.

 For example, your current working directory is `.github/scripts`.
 You want to analyze the build sizes of the [react sample](https://github.com/Esri/jsapi-resources/tree/master/esm-samples/jsapi-create-react-app), which is already built, and the build directory is named `build`.
 To get the size, you can run: